poompengcharoen/poompengcharoen/README.md

 - Skilled in managing and supervising teams, overseeing projects for high-profile clients such as Nestlé, MILO, and Krungthai Bank.
 - Proficient in implementing CI/CD pipelines, developing internal tools, and ensuring code quality through rigorous testing and review processes.
 - Committed to continuous learning and professional growth, with a dedication to staying updated on new technologies and their applications in targeted advertising.
-- Based in Bangkok, Thailand, with a passion for contributing to impactful projects and driving innovation in the tech industry.
+- Based in Thailand, with a passion for contributing to impactful projects and driving innovation in the tech industry.

 ## Professional Experience: